You-sha/Wine-Quality-Prediction/readme.md

 <img src="https://user-images.githubusercontent.com/123200960/219885039-6c2799c8-69ec-435f-9552-c805348f7103.png" width="1000" height="500">

 Wow.
 This makes me want to try building a model to predict the alcohol amount of a wine as well.
 I wonder though if the high correlation between density and alcohol could have a negative impact on the quality prediction.

+Since all of these features are negatively correlated; we can see that in general the lower the presence of these features, the better the quality tends to be.

 *(In progress)*